mariekeengel/2020-ws_dome/slides.md

 ---

 1. Direct Network Effect

 _The same-side-effect_

   * The value of a good goes up as the number of users goes up

+---

+2. Indiret Network Effect

+_The cross-side-effect_

+  * The value of a good increases for one user group if a new user of different group joins the network

+  ---